Homework

 - It involves practice or rehearsal of subject matter already taught.

-- It is done by the student to the best of their ability.
+It is done by the students, to the best of their ability.

 Homework Timetable